hayngrinder808/mypage-to-ics/README.md

 ## Known Issues

 * **Safari on iOS displays "Download Failed" message.**

   Ignore this message; this does not affect importing the schedule.
 Safari on iOS has strict file management.

+* **Safari on OS X downloads an "Unknown" file.**

+  Add `.ics` to the end of the filename.
+You should then be able to open it and import your schedule to Calendar.

 If you encounter any other issue, please open a new [issue](https://github.com/angeloashmore/mypage-to-ics/issues) with a description.